alexnathanson/demandResponseController/components/README.md

 ## Installation Notes

-Install this version of bluetti_mqtt: https://www.github.com/alexnathanson/bluetti_mqtt
+Install this version of bluetti_mqtt (should be done in venv): https://www.github.com/alexnathanson/bluetti_mqtt
 1) clone repository to RPi
 2) From inside the repository directory run `pip install .`